 Your Average view duration is the total Watch Time of your video divided by the total number of video playbacks, also including replays.
-This metric measures your video’s ability to engage people.
-If your video can’t engage new visitors, they’ll jump off from your video quite fast, leaving you with an unimpressive Average view duration.
-If you create a high-performing video, your Average view duration and total Watch Time will increase overtime and boosting your search and recommendations rankings by a lot.
+This metric measures your video's ability to engage people.
+If your video can't engage new visitors, they'll jump off from your video quite fast, leaving you with an unimpressive average view duration.
+If you create a high-performing video, your Average view duration and total Watch Time will increase over time and boost your search and recommendations rankings by a lot.

 ❸ Audience Retention

 Let's talk about Audience Retention.
 If your video is longer than five minutes, and Audience Retention is more than 50%, you are going in the right direction.
 A hook is something that grabs a viewer's attention and will result in them staying longer on your video or browsing your other content.
 We recommend regularly reviewing your videos to ensure you aren't attracting visitors to outdated content.
 Older videos can turn them away and they may view your YouTube channel as less trustworthy or valuable as a source for the information that they are looking for.
 Updated videos are high-quality videos.